Zhen3r/pro-forma/final.md

 ![](./pic/ani.gif)

-The figure above is the temporal/spatial process of average parking time within a day.
+The figure above is the temporal/spatial process of monthly average parking time of every hour.
+We first calculated the average parking time of each street segment in one month for every hour, then mapped them out.
 It can be seen that there is clustering in parking time around noon, and it is near the Union square in downtown San Francisco.
 Therefore, predictors related to spatial processes are necessary.

 <img src="final_files/figure-html/unnamed-chunk-19-1.png" style="display: block; margin: auto;" />

-Within a week, the change in parking time is limited.
-The most notable thing is the comparison between Sunday and other times.
-From Monday to Saturday, similar to the previous figure, there are longer parking times in the area near the city center.
+The changes of parking time related to days in one week is relatively small.
+The most notable change is the difference between Sunday--when most meters are not running--and other times.
+From Monday to Saturday, similar to the previous map, street segments with higher parking time cluster in the city center.

 <img src="final_files/figure-html/unnamed-chunk-20-1.png" style="display: block; margin: auto;" />

 Nearest neighbor variables are introduced to explain the spatial process.
-Amenities like transit station, public parks are downloaded, and the distance to the nearest neighbors are collected to be the predictors.
-And they are log transformed to avoid the negative effect of skewness.
+Amenities such as transit station, public parks and restaurants are downloaded, and the distance to the nearest neighbors are calculated to be the predictors.
+Because the original distribution of nearest neighbor variables is skewed towards right while OSL prefers normal distribution, we log-transformed all nearest neighbor variables through feature engineering.
+The log-transformed nearest neighborhood variables are mapped out below.